Instructor Featured

 Turnitin integrates wonderfully with Moodle.

 Feedback Studio is a valuable component provided by Turnitin.
-We will take a deeper look at the Feedback Studio, particularly at the tools that can be used to provide practical and usable feedback to students.
+We will take a deeper look at the Feedback Studio, focusing on the tools that can provide practical, usable feedback to students.

 Copying an Exam from One Course Section to Another